Skip to main content

 What is the Arizona Registrar of Contractors Recovery Fund requirement?

-Residential contractors must either pay an assessment into the Residential Recovery Fund OR post an additional $200,000 surety bond.
-This requirement is separate from the standard contractor license bond.
+Residential contractors (KB/KR/B classifications) must either pay an assessment into the Residential Contractors Recovery Fund OR post an additional $200,000 surety bond.
+This requirement is separate from the standard contractor license bond under A.R.S.
+32-1152.
 The Recovery Fund protects homeowners from financial loss due to contractor license law violations.
-Most contractors choose the Recovery Fund payment option rather than posting the additional bond.
+Most contractors choose the Recovery Fund payment option rather than posting the additional bond, as the assessment is significantly cheaper.

 Why does Arizona split residential and commercial contractor licenses?